rajitachandak/rajitachandak.github.io/talks.markdown

 <br>
 August 2023

-- **Statistical Foundations of Data Science and their applications, Princeton University**
+- **Statistical foundations of data science and their applications, Princeton University**
 <br>
-*Organizing committee member*
+*Local organizing committee member*
 <br>
 May 2023